laijingtao/PISM-erosion/README.md

 # PISM-erosion
-Use PISM to undertand glacial erosion
+Use PISM (http://www.pism-docs.org) to guesstimate glacial erosion

 Jingtao Lai,
 University of Illinois at Urbana-Champaign,